ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 and is not intended to be directly compatible with OAuth 2.0.
 GNAP seeks to provide functionality and solve use cases that OAuth 2.0 cannot easily or cleanly address. {{vs-oauth2}} further details the protocol rationale compared to OAuth 2.0.
-GNAP and OAuth 2.0 will exist in parallel for many deployments, and considerations have been taken to facilitate the mapping and transition from legacy systems to GNAP.
+GNAP and OAuth 2.0 will likely exist in parallel for many deployments, and considerations have been taken to facilitate the mapping and transition from legacy systems to GNAP.
 Some examples of these can be found in {{example-oauth2}}.